prashant-shahi/prashant-shahi.github.io/content/_index.md

                 </a>
                 </h1>
                 <div class="nested-links f5 lh-copy nested-copy-line-height">
-                    In the past, I have worked for Rapido, which is the largest Bike Taxi company in India.
+                    In the past, I have worked for <b>Rapido</b>, which is the largest Bike Taxi company in India.
                     I majorly contributed to their DevOps infrastructure and also worked on building a combination of data pipelines.
                 </div>